disqus/sso-demo/packages/backend/README.md

 ## Deployment

-The backend is deployed to: **`https://sso-serverless.ctang-402.workers.dev/`**
+The backend is deployed to: **`https://sso-demo-worker.disqus-a67.workers.dev/`**

 ### Automatic Deployment (Recommended)

-The backend automatically deploys via GitHub Actions when you push changes to the `packages/backend/` directory.
+The backend can automatically deploy via GitHub Actions when you push changes to the `packages/backend/` directory, set up a workflow like in `.github/workflows/deploy-backend.yml`, and by setting up the below:

 **Setup:**